-The approach used to calculate the employer's future service contribution rate depends on whether or not new entrants are being admitted.
+The approach used to calculate the employer's future service contribution rate depends on whether or not new entrants are being admitted in line with the approach described below.
 Employers should note that it is only Admission Bodies that may have the power not to admit automatically all eligible new staff to the Fund, depending on the terms of their Admission Agreements and employment contracts.